andrewhoulbrook/cockney-rhymer/README.md

 ## Rhyming Slang

 Rhyming slang, Cockney rhyming slang most famously, is a humorous slang construction in the English language.
-Cockney rhyming slang was believed to originate from London's East End in the mid-nineteenth century.
+Cockney rhyming slang is believed to originate from London's East End in the mid-nineteenth century.
 Whether rhyming slang emerged by linguistic accident, was a game that became popular or a deliberate cyptolect remains open to speculation.

 <p align="center">
   <img src="/doc/diamond_geezer.jpg"/>